 Shows like: Game of Thrones, The Walking Dead and The Flash are dependent on VFX to tell their story.
 Truthfully visual effects are incorporated in almost every major show out there right now.
 The good news is, this opens up a plethora of job opportunities for someone serious about a career.
 There are literally hundreds of companies supplying CGI effects for Hollywood, making it an extremely competitive market.
 Salary List reports that a visual effects artist’s annual income can range from $36,358 to $150,000 per year, with an average salary of $76,902.

 (The Good Dinosaur, Cars, Brave, Wall E)

-Let's take a look at 5 steps that can get you into and KEEP you in
+Let’s take a look at 5 steps that can get you into and KEEP you in the industry.